AriaLian/portfolio/content/_index.md

 {{< /lead >}}

 {{% ltr %}}
-I'm a passionate Game Developer currently pursuing a Master's degree in Computer Science.
+I'm a passionate Game Developer with a Master’s degree in Computer Science and a professional background in 3D game production.
+With over six years of industry experience, I specialize in integrating technical systems with visual pipelines across gameplay, VFX, and UI.

-Graduated from Game Development at Sheridan College.
-Bachelor of Engineering in Digital Media Technology.
-Formerly a 3D Designer with 6 years of experience in the game development industry.
+I’m motivated by solving complex technical challenges and building scalable, efficient solutions in collaborative environments.
 {{% /ltr %}}